cmwema/tanstackdemo/README.md

 ## Technologies Used

 - **React**: The project is built using the React library for building user interfaces.
-- **TanStack**: TanStack, which stands for TypeScript, Apollo, Next.js, and Prisma, is a modern full-stack JavaScript/TypeScript stack for building web applications.
+- **[TanStack Table v8](https://tanstack.com/table/v8)**: TanStack Table v8 is a powerful table library for React applications, providing features such as pagination, sorting, and filtering.
+It was used to implement the table functionality in this project.
-- **Luxon**: Luxon is a library for working with dates and times in JavaScript.
+- **[Luxon](https://moment.github.io/luxon/#/)**: Luxon is a library for working with dates and times in JavaScript.
 It was used to style the SQL dates from the data.
-- **Material-UI (Mui)**: Material-UI is a popular React UI framework for designing and developing web applications with a consistent and customizable design system.
+- **[Material-UI (Mui)](https://mui.com/material-ui/getting-started/installation/)**: Material-UI is a popular React UI framework for designing and developing web applications with a consistent and customizable design system.

 ## Features